Play a livestream

 Using your own player

-Using Livepeer React is the recommended way to play back a video or a livestream - it handles MP4 renditions, errors from the API, and is a true web3-native media player.
+Using Livepeer React is the recommended way to play back a livestream - it handles WebRTC WHEP playback, fallback to HLS on errors (which may occur with WebRTC due to network firewalls, etc), errors from the API, and is composable to allow advanced video apps without writing a custom integration.
 However, if you want to use an alternative, you can do so by following the instructions below.

 Fetch the playback URL